Computable bounds on the spectral gap for unreliable Jackson networks: Description of the network process

-We assume for the intensities of breakdowns and repairs $\emptyset\neq {I}\subset{ {D}}$ and $\emptyset\neq {H}\subset {M}\setminus {D}$ that
+We assume for the intensities of breakdowns and repairs $\emptyset\neq {I}\subseteq{ M\setminus {D}}$ and $\emptyset\neq {H}\subseteq {D}$ that

-where $\psi$ and $\phi$ are arbitrary positive functions defined for all subsets of the set of nodes.
+where $\psi$ and $\phi$ are arbitrary positive functions, defined for all subsets of the set of nodes, and $\psi(\emptyset)=\phi(\emptyset)=1$.
 That means that breakdown and repair intensities depend on the sets of servers but are independent of the particular numbers of customers present in these servers.

-In order to describe unreliable Jackson networks we need to attach to the state space $\mathbb{Z}_+^m$ of the corresponding standard network process an additional component which includes information of availability of the system.
+In order to describe unreliable Jackson networks we need to attach to the state space $\mathbb{Z}_+^m$ of the corresponding standard network process an additional component which includes information on the availability of the system.
 We consider new state space

 where $\mathcal{P}( {M})$ denotes the powerset of $ {M}$.
-The first coordinate in $\nn $ we call the availability coordinate.
+The first (zero) coordinate in $\nn $ we call the availability coordinate.

 The set $ {D}$ is the set of servers in \emph{down status}.
-At node $i\in {D}$ there are $n_i$ customers waiting for server being repaired.
+At node $i\in {D}$ there are $n_i$ customers waiting for server to be repaired.
 Denote possible transitions by